Eynsford Circular walk

 There are two possible routes back to Eynsford.
 The longer takes a similarly undulating route along the western side of the Darent valley, weaving in and out of the Otford to Eynsford walk (1–23) on its way to Lullingstone Park, an attractive landscape of chalk grassland and ancient woodland with an internationally important collection of veteran trees.
 This route also goes past Eagle Heights, one of the UK's largest Bird of Prey centres which is open daily to 5pm from March to October, 4pm on winter weekends.
-Admission (2019) is £9.95 but you might be able to see something of the afternoon flying displays from the public footpath.
+Admission (2019) is £9.95 but you might be able to see something of the afternoon flying display from the public footpath.

 The shorter return route mostly follows the Darent Valley Path through the attractive Kent village of Shoreham, where The Mount Vineyard is usually open for tastings at weekends (it also has a restaurant).
 After passing extensive lavender fields at Castle Farm an attractive riverside stretch leads to Lullingstone Castle (01322-862114), a historic manor house which can be visited (but with limited opening hours).
-Its grounds contain an unusual parish church (open to the public at all times) and a World Garden with plants from around the globe, open Fri–Sun afternoons between April and end-October; admission (2019) is £9.
+Its grounds contain an unusual parish church (open to the public at all times) and a World Garden with plants from around the globe, open Fri–Sun afternoons between April and end-October; admission (2020) is £9.

 A little further on Lullingstone Roman Villa (01322-863467) has two well-preserved mosaic floors and some early wall paintings, dating back to AD 75.
-The site is managed by English Heritage and is open daily (weekends only in winter) to 6pm in summer, 5pm in October and 4pm in winter; admission (2019) is £7.90.
+The site is managed by English Heritage and is open daily (weekends only in winter) to 6pm in summer, 5pm in October and 4pm in winter; admission (2020) is £9.